cartant/rxjs-tslint-rules/README.md

 If the `file` option is not specified, patched observables and operators must be imported in the modules in which they are used.

-#### `rxjs-no-patched`
+#### `rxjs-no-add` and `rxjs-no-patched`

-The `rxjs-no-patched` rule takes an optional object with the optional properties `allowObservables` and `allowOperators`.
+The `rxjs-no-add` and `rxjs-no-patched` rules take an optional object with the optional properties `allowObservables` and `allowOperators`.
 The properties can be specified as booleans - to allow or disallow all observables or operators - or as arrays of strings - to allow or disallow a subset of observables or operators.

 For example: